petiatgithub/quantum-hackaton-2025-destroyers/README.md

     - Optimize the schedule to minimize the total time steps and temperature costs.

 4. **Optimize for Fidelity**:
-    - Minimize the temperature cost associated with ion shuttling and gate operations to reduce noise.
+    - Minimize the temperature cost (see below for details) associated with ion shuttling to reduce noise applied on MS gates.
     - Ensure that the fidelity between the ideal QFT circuit and the compiled noisy circuit is as high as possible.

 5. **Generate Outputs**: